 Moreover, some fighter unit commanders seemed not to have understood the need to train their pilots to take off very fast.

-Obviously, a quick reactivity of the Fighter Command was not a clear priority for the French Air Staff
+Obviously, a quick reactivity of the Fighter Command was not a clear priority for the French Air Staff.

 The consequence of such weakness was the loss of about hundred (at least) fighters (and, obviously, many military aircrafts of other kinds ), while any loss was tactically forbidden.
-These results were strongly aggravated because any aircraft in need of repair - even the esasiest ones - had to be destroyed when German troops became too close.
+These results were strongly aggravated because any aircraft in need of repair - even the easiest ones - had to be destroyed when German troops became too close.

 A premonitory failure to interception